 That spring, Charlie started breathing heavily and had difficulty getting comfortable when he was lying down.
 At this point he was about 13 (our best guess) and an x-ray showed a very large tumor in his abdomen.
 Our vet didn’t recommend surgery and prepared us for what that meant.
 We knew the end was near for him and we vowed to make him as comfortable as possible.

 Knowing that Charlie would be leaving us soon, we started talking about getting another Newfie puppy.
 Bailey was doing great, despite the fact that she was close to 11 years old, and we knew she would do well with a companion.

-We picked up our new puppy a week later, and I believe Charlie realized we would be taken care of and he could go now too.
+A week later, we picked up our puppy and I believe Charlie realized we would be taken care of, he could go now too.
 We were staying home with him as much as possible and on a beautiful sunny Sunday, two weeks after we had lost Bailey, he curled up by my feet and went to sleep for the last time.
-Just like that, the dynamic in our house was now forever changed.
+Just like that, the dynamic in our house was forever changed.

 Maisie was a delight, as all puppies are.
 She was cuddly, sweet, and affectionate and was the easiest dog I’ve ever trained.
 Our kids were older, one was in college and the other in high school, and so she received our undivided attention.
 She was the walking pal that I always wanted and we would walk along Lake Michigan together as much as possible.
 We took her to the dog beach year round and we spoiled her with treats, toys and homemade dog food.
 She helped us heal from the loss of our other two, and we broke all of our previous house rules with her.
-Our children couldn’t believe how we treated her, but I was fine with it.
-Having only 1 dog was so easy and we had so much time to devote to her.
+Our children couldn’t believe how we treated her, but we were in a new phase in our lives.
+Having only one dog was so easy and we had so much time to devote to her.